xma711/notebook/iot/wsn/arduino/README.md

 Reference: book "Sams Teach Yourself Arduino Programming in 24 hours", 2015

-to download popular libraries: https://www.arduino.cc/en/Reference/Libraries
+To download popular libraries: https://www.arduino.cc/en/Reference/Libraries

 Arduino is an open source microcontroller platform.
 It is a microcontroller, which internally has a CPU, memory and I/O ports all on the same chip.